slamora/brackets-wiki/Preview-Images-Research.md

 * All calls to text-based APIs (get text, cursor, selection) should remain unchanged and respond as they would on an empty document.
 * Implement support immutable documents, APIs that modify text would have to be tweaked to check for mutability.
     * _[pthiess] Are there concerns with a design which allows - let's say a paste operation - on a document that isn't mutable?_
+    * _[randy] Also, what about immutable operations such as copy -- what would you get if you then pasted into an HTML document?_
 * EditorManager.focusEditor() returns focus to last element shown in main editor space, i.e. image if that had focus or last editor otherwise

 Advantage: